-The period over which you can deduct the decline in value depends on the effective life of the horticultural plant.
-You can choose to work out the effective life yourself or you can use the effective life determined by the Commissioner, which is listed in Taxation Ruling TR 2007/3.
+The period over which you can deduct the expenditure depends on the effective life of the horticultural plant.
+You can choose to work out the effective life yourself or you can use the effective life determined by the Commissioner, which is listed in Taxation Ruling TR 2009/4 Income Tax: effective life of depreciating assets (applicable from 1 July 2009).

-If the effective life of the plant is less than three years you can claim the establishment costs in full in the year in which the products or parts of the plant are first able to be harvested and sold commercially.
+If the effective life of the plant is less than three years, you can claim the establishment expenditure in full generally in the year in which the products or parts of the plant are first able to be harvested and sold commercially.
 If the effective life of the plant is three or more years you can write off the establishment costs over the maximum write-off period, which generally commences at the start of what is expected to be the plant's first commercial season.
 If the plant is destroyed before the end of its effective life you are allowed a deduction in that year for the remaining unclaimed expenses less any proceeds (for example, insurance).